adamsilver/fdpb/03-Book-A-Flight.md

 ### Finding dates with a calendar

 In the case of booking a flight, users are neither entering a memorable date nor one found in a document.
 Booking a flight normally revolves around some date in the future.
-We often think of date and time in relation to the Gregorian calendar.
-That is that there are 12 months (or 52 weeks) in a year.
-And each week consists of 7 days.
-Basically, a calendar.
+As humans, we conceptualise time in years, months, and days etc. And when we're diarising future plans we use a calendar, which aligns with that notion.

 Designing an interface that users are already familiar with makes wayfinding that much easier.
 People intuitively know how calendars work.
 In the interface design world, we call this component a date picker.
-Users can navigate through years, months and days easily with the context of what day of the week that lands on.
+Users can navigate through years, months and days easily with the context of what day of the week the date lands on.
 All useful information.

 [Date picker](.)